User Guide¶

 A limited set of filesystem-specific operations are executed asynchronously.
 These calls are non-blocking, and a jobId is returned.
 It is the user’s responsibility to track the status of the remote job and retrieve the result upon completion.

-All asynchronous endpoints are located under /transfer
+All asynchronous endpoints are located under /transfer and follow this path structure:

 File transfer¶